-Program the ADDR_REMAP register in ASNI or HSNI to choose a specific remap, see ASNI_ADDR_REMAP, Address remap vector register on page 3-181 and HSNI_ADDR_REMAP, Address remap vector register on page 3-225.
 When you define the address map and remap, ensure you maintain access to the NI-700 programmers model space from at least one ASNI or HSNI.
-Therefore, the default target of the Config address region from at least one ASNI or HSNI must point to the Config target.
 If you do not maintain access, you cannot access the NI-700 programmers model to change the address remap option or access any other configuration register.
-No address region can map to the Config target except the Config address region aligned with Periphbase.
-The default and remap targets of the Config address region can only be one of 2 values, Config target or No Target.